 While childhood vaccines are safe and effective, some parents refuse, delay or are hesitant to vaccinate their children.
 Their reasons vary, including religious reasons, personal beliefs and a desire for more information from health care providers.

-Delaying or skipping vaccinations can put a child’s health at risk.
+However, delaying or skipping vaccinations can put a child’s health at risk.
 Children are left exposed to numerous illnesses when they are not vaccinated.
 Outbreaks of vaccine-preventable diseases are often linked to parents who did not vaccinate their children.

 “If your child is due, or overdue, for vaccinations regardless of age, we urge you to make an appointment with your child’s doctor now,” says Erin O’Leary, MD, a pediatrician at Scripps Clinic Carmel Valley.
 “It is always better to prevent a disease than to try to treat it and its side effects after it occurs.”